-Hair and makeup was pretty diverse.
+Hair and makeup were pretty diverse.
 On one side, there were the feminists who opted for the natural look.
 On the other side, there was disco: The bigger, brighter, and flashier, the better!

 The 1980s saw a vast array of fashion developments, many of which were completely awful.
 That's why it's so fun to dress up from this era!
 Workout clothes, tacky sweaters, and the iconic '80s rock and pop stars will inspire exciting costume ideas for years to come.
 Check out some of these ideas:

-- Sweat bands - They were put to good use.
-Wear with the track suit or a dance aerobics outfit.
+- Sweatbands - They were put to good use.
+Wear it with a tracksuit or a dance aerobics outfit.

 - Cutoff sweatshirts - Think Flashdance.
 Throw this on over a leotard and some tights!